 One thing that the last half of 2018 taught us is that very bad things happen when certificates are not managed.
-From the breach at Equifax that went undetected for 76 days due to an expired certificate to the massive outage that impacted nearly every O2 and Softbank customer as a result of a certificate expiring – these companies proved that millions of people are impacted when certificates are not properly managed.
+From the breach at Equifax that went undetected for 76 days due to an expired certificate resulting in $700M in fines to the massive outage that impacted nearly every O2 and Softbank customer as a result of a certificate expiring – these companies proved that millions of people are impacted when certificates are not properly managed.

 As a CSO, this really concerns me.